 Fund shifts that are subject to SAG submittal pursuant to the applicable Policy Manual.

+The focus of Large Group SAG meetings in 2024 is EE Portfolio planning.

 Recurring Activities

 There are a number of topics that require recurring discussion in the SAG, as referenced in the Policy Manual.
 The SAG Facilitator will organize the following SAG activities related to recurring topics on an annual basis: